Mike Green (ice hockey, born 1985): Washington Capitals (2005–2015)

 During the 2008 playoffs, Green's signature "faux hawk" hairstyle received increased publicity as his profile in the NHL was raised.
 An Elliot in the Morning promotion, "Rawk the Hawk," had Green into the studio for the haircut, which willing fans could also have done for playoff tickets.
 The D.C. morning talk radio show brought this promotion back for the 2009 season, offering tickets for the first game of each new series.
 Additionally, during the season, an unofficial Green fan club, dubbed the "Gang Green" began showing up to home games wearing dark green T-shirts with "Gang Green" written on the front and Green's nickname, "GAME OVER," as the name plate on the back above the number 52.

 At the end of the season, on May 21, 2008, Green was named to the Sporting News NHL All-Star team along with teammate Alexander Ovechkin.
 Later in the summer, Green signed a four-year contract extension with the Capitals, on July 1, averaging to $5.25 million per year.

 Green picked up where he left off in 2008–09, but was plagued by injuries early in the season.
 Returning from the sidelines, Green captured back-to-back NHL Third Stars of the Week for the weeks ending February 1 and 8, 2009.
 On February 14, Green scored in his eighth consecutive game, setting the NHL record for most consecutive games with a goal by a defenceman.
 The former record was set by Mike O'Connell in the 1983–84 season.
 Then, after receiving a Second Star of the Week for the week ending March 23, he became just the eighth defenceman in history to score 30 goals in a season in a game against the New York Islanders on April 1.
 Finishing with 31 goals on the season, Green tallied 18 on the power play, one short of Sheldon Souray's 2006–07 record of 19.

 In April 2009, Green was nominated for the James Norris Memorial Trophy for the NHL's top defenceman, along with Zdeno Chára and Nicklas Lidström.
 Green has been nominated for the award twice.

 In 2009–10, Green set a career-high with 76 points.
 He missed a lot of time during the following two seasons due to various injuries.

 On July 16, 2012, Green signed a three-year contract extension worth $18.25 million to stay with the Capitals.

 In the 2012–13 NHL season, Green led all NHL defencemen in goals scored with 12.

 In the 2013–14 season, Green was demoted to Washington's second power play unit.
-He finished the season with career-lows in points scored and plus-minus rating.
+The emergence of John Carlson led to less ice time for “Game Over Green”.